Battle of Grimball's Landing: Battle

 To draw Confederate forces away from reinforcing Fort Wagner, Brig.
 Gen. Quincy A. Gillmore designed two feints.
 One force was sent up Stono River to threaten the Charleston & Savannah Railroad bridge.
 A second force, consisting of Alfred Terry's division, landed on James Island on 8 July.
 Soon, Terry demonstrated his forces before the Confederate defenses but did not launch an attack.

-On 11 July Gillmore made his move on Fort Wagner.
+On July 11, Gillmore made his move on Fort Wagner.
 The attack was made by the 7th Connecticut Infantry.
 Supported by a heavy naval bombardment, the assault jumped off at dawn, moving forward through a thick morning fog which helped to conceal their advance.
 The attackers were met with stiff resistance and were forced back with heavy losses.
 The regiment lost 339 men, with 123 wounded, 49 killed, and 167 missing.
 Against this the defenders suffered 12 casualties.
 Gillmore considered his next move.

 Meanwhile, the Confederates moved against James Island.
-On 16 July they attacked, with the goal of encircling and destroying a part of the Union forces there.
+On July 16, they attacked, with the goal of encircling and destroying a part of the Union forces there.
 The men of the 10th Connecticut Infantry were in an exposed position, and in jeopardy of being cut off.
 The Confederate efforts to get around them were checked by the men of the 54th Massachusetts, who rebuffed a series of attacks while the 10th Connecticut was withdrawn.
 The 54th suffered 43 casualties, with 14 killed, 17 wounded, and 12 others lost to capture, but the 10th Connecticut was saved.
 The following day the Union forces were pulled off the island.

 This battle was the first engagement of the 54th Massachusetts Infantry Regiment.

-A letter to his wife written two days later by First Sergeant Robert John Simmons (a British citizen from Bermuda, who had previously served in the British Army) shortly before the attack on Battery Wagner was published in the New York Tribune on the 23rd of December, 1863, giving a first-hand account of the action.
+A letter to his wife written two days later by First Sergeant Robert John Simmons (a British citizen from Bermuda, who had previously served in the British Army) shortly before the attack on Battery Wagner was published in the New York Tribune on 23 December 1863, giving a first-hand account of the action.

 (At roughly the same time as the events that First Sergeant Simmons described took place, his seven-year-old nephew was murdered in New York during the four days of race riots that followed the 13 July.)